USS Somerset (1862): The Apalachicola River

 Because of the shoal waters she patrolled, Somerset often sent boat parties to serve the Union cause in areas which she could not reach herself.
 On 27 December, one of her boats capsized in a squall, and three petty officers and one seaman were drowned during operations in St. George's Sound to seal off the Apalachicola River.
 Up this strategic stream, which held Somerset's attention for much of the next two and one-half years, the Confederates were building screw gunboat CSS Chattahoochee and ironclad CSS Muscogee.

 These Confederate warships never got into action; but, in May 1864, a party of Confederate sailors from Chattahoochee, commanded by Lt.
 George W. Gift, attempted to capture Union side wheeler USS Adela which was blockading the Apalachicola.
 Launches from Somerset discovered the Confederate expedition, drove them off, and captured their boats and supplies.

 Later service

 Somerset spent most of the final year of the war guarding lest the Southern warships attempt to break the blockade.
 From time to time, an expedition to gain intelligence or a foray against Southern salt works would enliven her routine blockade duty.
 Her last excitement came in the closing weeks of the war when, on 30 March 1865, she joined Sunflower in destroying salt works on St. Joseph's Bayou.

 Decommissioned

 After peace returned, the steamer - badly in need of repair and towed by Isnomia - headed for New York.
 She was sold at public auction there on 12 July 1865 to the Union Ferry Co.

-Documented on 14 February 1866, the rejuvenated Somerset began a career as a New York ferryboat which lasted until she was retired in 1914.
+Documented on 14 February 1866, the rejuvenated Somerset began a career as a New York ferryboat which lasted until she retired in 1914.